How Do I Get Started?

 Atomix Virtual DJ is an entirely free and fully functional piece of DJ software.
 It supports as many decks as you want, and includes pretty much all the bells and whistles that you would expect, such as key lock, sync, loops, sampling, recording, and more.

 If you want more advanced features, such as timecode control (we’ll get into this later) or video output, you can upgrade to one of their paid products.
-See a comparison chart of their product line here.

 Many people choose Virtual DJ because it is fully featured, well supported by the community, and it is free.